ksu-cs-textbooks/cis527/content/5-the-cloud/02-the-cloud-overview.md

 ---

 {{% notice note %}}
-[TODO] As of 2020, both KSIS and HRIS have moved to the cloud, leaving very few K-State resources hosted directly on campus.
-This video will be updated in future semesters to reflect that change.
+[TODO] _As of 2020, both KSIS and HRIS have moved to the cloud, leaving very few K-State resources hosted directly on campus.
+This video will be updated in future semesters to reflect that change. -Russ_
 {{% /notice %}}

 {{< youtube Tzo7N-boVJ4 >}}